department-of-veterans-affairs/vets-website/README.md

 `SampleFeature` and the associated `__SAMPLE_FEATURE__` env variables for an example implementation.

-Please see the `/script/travis-build.sh` file for more documentation and an overview of the CI configuration.

 ### Deploy
 Because this is a static site, deployment is simply synchronizing the generated artifacts with a remote s3 bucket.
-Travis handles the synchronization by using the [s3-cli](https://www.npmjs.com/package/s3-cli) commandline tool.
+Jenkins handles the synchronization by using the [s3-cli](https://www.npmjs.com/package/s3-cli) commandline tool.

 Commits to `master` pushes `buildtype=development` to `dev.vets.gov` and